mnr/writing-wip/Do-Ye0n_lives_on.md

 The car Do-Ye0n rides in impresses everyone it passes, but it is mostly meant to impress the rider.
 It's longer by half than other vehicles and emits a low rumble: subsonic, so it is felt rather than heard.
 Blue-green waves of light pulse from front to back, like a ocean heartbeat.
 Inside, the seats are held at a constant body temperature.
 The in-dash bartender asks Do-Ye0n what type of Scotch he desires.

 The car slides into its privileged space at Fairwell and opens, urging Do-Ye0n to step out.
 Aishwarya is already waiting for him.
-Do-Ye0n notices she is still wearing the business sari, but without the formal jacket.
+Do-Ye0n notices she is still wearing the business saree, but without the formal jacket.
 Her eyes seem more vibrant than when they conversed earlier that afternoon.

 "Namaste," she presses her palms together and touches her forehead, then looks up.
 "Fairwell is pleased you are here.
 As am I." She smiles warmly, moves closer and takes his arm.
 "Can I give you a tour?"